virtengine/docs.virtengine.com/_posts/v1.5/2-cloud-management-platform/megam_vertice_gettingstarted.md

 [/block]
 #<b>Containers -  Docker</b>

-We've written containers - docker  guide for a variety of different services, apps available in  [Docker Hub](hub.docker.com)  which can be launched in open source Vertice.
+We've written containers - docker  guide for a variety of different services, apps available in  [Docker Hub](hub.docker.com)  which can be launched in open source VirtEngine.
 [block:parameters]
 {
   "data": {